Avalon Blog

 Even with auto-correct saving us on a regular basis, spelling, punctuation, and grammatical errors still happen.
 Maybe you didn’t notice the little red squiggle, maybe you misspelled a person’s last name, or maybe you’re getting too liberal with your commas.
 Whatever the case, these things happen and once the ink is put to paper, it’s too late.

 The same goes for reviewing something that’s already been produced.
 At Avalon, each project is quality checked by a team member who wasn’t involved in the production.
+(Please note that Avalon does not proofread your materials; we perform checks solely for printing/finishing issues.)

 2. Low resolution graphics

-As a side note on this topic (something I blame movies and TV for), there is no such thing as “enhancing” low-resolution graphics.
-There isn’t a magic button we commercial printers can hit to make low-res graphics high res.
-We aren’t holding out on you, I promise.
-And unfortunately, simply bringing a 72 DPI graphic into Photoshop and saving it at 300 DPI doesn’t solve the issue either.
+As a side note on this topic (something we blame movies and TV for), there is no such thing as “enhancing” low-resolution graphics.
+There isn’t a magic button commercial printers can hit to make low-res graphics high res.
+And simply bringing a low-res image – say, 72 dots per square inch (DPI) graphic – into Photoshop and saving it at 300 DPI – the minimum DPI for printing – doesn’t solve the issue either.

 3. Mixed Color Space